 Pigeon Forge’s motto is “The Center of Fun in the Smokies,” and it certainly lives up to this slogan!
 The Parkway, the main highway that cuts through the center of Pigeon Forge, is lined with a seemingly endless array of museums, dinner theaters, go-kart tracks, souvenir shops, and restaurants.
 Simply driving down this road is a memorable experience in itself, as you’ll see an enormous replica of the Titanic, King Kong scaling the Empire State Building, an upside-down building, and even more delightfully strange sights.

 The most-buzzed-about destination in Pigeon Forge is definitely Dollywood.
 Co-owned by country superstar Dolly Parton, this wonderful theme park is the biggest ticketed attraction in the state of Tennessee!
-Timber Tops has a number of excellent cabin rentals that are minutes away from Dollywood.
+If you don’t want to be far from this theme park, check out our excellent cabin rentals that are minutes away from Dollywood.
+Because of all the fun attractions and excitement, Pigeon Forge is a top destination for families visiting the Smoky Mountain area.

 4. Pittman Center

-Pittman Center is a delightful small town located off of Gatlinburg’s East Parkway.
+Pittman Center is one of the delightful, small cities near Gatlinburg TN that is located off of the East Parkway.
 When we said it was small, we weren’t joking; the community is just 6 square miles with only 500 residents!
 Perfect for anyone looking for a break from the excitement of downtown Gatlinburg, Pittman Center offers a tranquil atmosphere away from the Parkway.

 Many visitors to Pittman Center come to take advantage of the Greenbrier entrance to the national park.
 Featuring a gorgeous picnic area by the Little Pigeon River, beautiful hiking trails, and lovely wildflowers, the Greenbrier section of the park is not to be missed.
 Other highlights of Pittman Center include the Glenn Cardwell Heritage Museum and Hungry Bear BBQ #1.